plutov/packagemain/13-go-kit-2/README.md

 find . -type f -print0 | xargs -0 sed -i "" "s/12-go-kit-1/13-go-kit-2/g"
 ```

 Let's implement our Notificator service first by writing the proto definition as it's supposed to be a gRPC service.
-We aleady have pre-generated file `notificator/pkg/grpc/pb/notificator.pb`:
+We aleady have pre-generated file `notificator/pkg/grpc/pb/notificator.pb`, let's make it really simple.

 ```
 syntax = "proto3";